Bump on Gums: Causes and Treatment

 Pyogenic granuloma

-Pyogenic granuloma, also known as lobular capillary hemangioma, is a common bony growth that occurs on the skin or mucous membranes, particularly in the oral cavity.
-That is not an infection and does not contain pus.
-Instead, it is characterized by rapid proliferation of blood vessels and connective tissue.
+Pyogenic granuloma, also known as lobular capillary hemangioma, is a common bony growth.
+It occurs on the skin or mucous membranes, particularly in the oral cavity.
+Despite its name, it is not pus-producing or a true granuloma.
+It is made up of blood vessels and connective tissue growing together.

 Gum cysts